 Local food in Lærdal can be found at Kort og Godt (tel 94 25 22 22).

 Eldhuset Cookhouse in Undredal is the centre for the Undredal cheese.
 Here you can enjoy the fjord panorama with lunch, dinner, small meals and other delicacies.

 Read more about food in the Sognefjord area

 - Road: Fv.
 243 between Aurlandsvangen and Lærdalsøyri in Sogn og Fjordane.

 - Highest point: 4,284 feet above sea level.

 - The Aurlandsfjellet mountain road is closed in winter (but the stretch from Aurland to the Stegastein viewpoint is open all year).

-- Buses: Recommended length for buses and coaches is 12.4 metres.
+- Buses: Recommended length for buses and coaches is 40.6 feet.

 Getting to Aurlandsfjellet National Tourist Route

-Aurlandsfjellet National Tourist Route lies approximately 350 kilometres northwest of Oslo.
+Aurlandsfjellet National Tourist Route lies approximately 217 miles northwest of Oslo.